ivan-hc/AppMan/README.md

 - from AppImage recipes to be compiled with [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit) (see Anydesk, qBittorrent, Dropbox, all the games from the "KDE Games" suite...);
 - from unofficial repositories of developers external to the project concerned (most of the time they are programs in AppImage format), but only if an official release is not available (see the various WINE, Zoom, VLC, GIMP...).

-You can consult basic information, links to sites and sources used through the related `appman -a $PROGRAM` command or by clicking on [this link](https://github.com/ivan-hc/AM-application-manager/tree/main/programs/.about) to the related section of the "AM" repository.
+You can consult basic information, links to sites and sources used through the related `appman -a $PROGRAM` command or by clicking on [this link on the "AM" repository](https://github.com/ivan-hc/AM-application-manager/tree/main/programs/.about) to see the "readme" of each script.

 ## Updates
 To update all the programs, just run the command: